-Friend’s makes the list for not only their fresh and delicious rolls and sashimi cuts, but their keenly presented Bento Boxes.
-Yummy sushi rolls, these efficient and darling Japenese style lunch boxes, and a cozy location on the trendy 39th street make this a popular spot for lunch and take-out.
+Friend makes a list for not only their fresh and delicious rolls and sashimi cuts but their keenly presented Bento Boxes.
+Yummy sushi rolls, these efficient and darling Japenese-style lunch boxes, and a cozy location on the trendy 39th street make this a popular spot for lunch and take-out.

-I’d order: A Bento Box and a BBQ Eel Maki Roll.
+I’d order A Bento Box and a BBQ Eel Maki Roll.
 And A Sapporo or a Kirin Ichiban to wash it down.

 I’d order: A house sashimi platter sampling their creative fish and roes.
 Octopus and Cuttle Fish, anyone?

 Bonus sushi!
-I couldn’t leave off one of my new favorites; a charming hole-in-the-wall vibe in the Crossroads, new-ish to the neighborhood.
-While not strictly a sushi restaurant, they offer a full sushi and sashimi menu alongside a variety of Korean eats (my favorite is the Bi Bim Bap Bowl).
+I couldn’t leave off one of my new favorites, a charming hole-in-the-wall vibe in the Crossroads, new-ish to the neighborhood.
+While not strictly a sushi restaurant, they offer a full sushi and sashimi menu alongside various Korean eats (my favorite is the Bi Bim Bap Bowl).

 I’d order: Seriously, that Bi Bim Bap bowl.
 Pairing your selection of sushi and sashimi makes a perfect meal.

 When you think of sushi, some of you may think solely of eating raw fish – a common misconception!
 (Sashimi is fresh fish of its own, which we will talk about in a minute.)
 “Sushi” refers to the Japanese method of creating dishes with vinegared rice – often paired with seafood, vegetables, or other meats.
 When Japanese cuisine landed in the United States in the early 1900s, these salty rice dishes were the most palatable to the western palate.
 Look above to find the best sushi in the Kansas City area.